lakkatv/lakka-website/content/articles/2021/08/01/lakka-3.3.md

   - 'Analog to Digital Type' usability improvements
   - Updated translations from Crowdin
 - Cores updated to their most recent versions
-  - Dolpin: added `dolphin-emu/Sys` folder to RetroArch `system` folder
+  - Dolpin: add `dolphin-emu/Sys` folder to RetroArch `system` folder
+  - New: np2kai core (PC-98)
+- Generic: enable MIDI sequencer support
+- Generic: add Gamecon support
+- RPi: disable 4K modes

 You can download the latest release from [Lakka download page](/get).
 If you want to follow the development of Lakka more closely, you can download [latest Lakka nightly builds](https://nightly.builds.lakka.tv/latest).